Alfresco/alfresco-js-api/src/api-new/activiti-rest-api/docs/AppdefinitionsApi.md

 Publish an app definition

 Publishing an app definition makes it available for use.
-The application must not have any validation errors or an error will be returned.&lt;p&gt;Before an app definition can be used by other users, it must also be deployed for their use
+The application must not have any validation errors or an error will be returned.<p>Before an app definition can be used by other users, it must also be deployed for their use

 ### Example
 ```javascript